health-statistico/health-statistico/README.md

 <!--**health-statistico/health-statistico** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.**-->
-I am a health economist currently learning to use the following languages for health economics outcomes research:
+I am an early-career health economist currently learning to use the following languages for health economics outcomes research:
 - R
 - VBA for Excel
 - Stata

 I hope in future to add the following to my repertoire:
 - SAS

-- Shell scripting languages (powershell & bash)
+### Why am I on github?
+1) In the short term: To learn and document along the way my progress in projects relating to health economics.
+Build a resource for easy reference to my previous work.

-I hope to create a comprehensive & modular collection of scripts for use in HEOR & HTA.
-Feel free to use any code posted here publicly as you wish :)
+2) In the medium to long term: Create a comprehensive & modular collection of simple scripts for use in HEOR & HTA, so that anyone can quickly obtain the results they need.
+These snippets of code will be commented along the way so that they can be understandable to those of any skill level.

 📫 How to reach me: arun.m.jones@gmail.com